eriqande/flock-comment/simdata/README.md

 4000 individuals in 5 populations with Fst about 0.03 between the pops and about 9 to 20 alleles at each of 15 microsat loci.

-You can run it like this:
+You can run it like this from within the directory simdata (the directory that this README file is in).

 ```sh
 ./sim_data.sh
 ```